By Ed Staskus

 “I saw you poison Professor Nostrom.”

-“Your bromides about my intelligence, your Google searches about toxins, you dropping a tablet into his coffee, it all points to you poisoning him.”
+“Your bromides about duty and faith, tirades about AI, your Google searches about toxins, dropping a tablet into his coffee, it all points to you poisoning him.”

-He decided to do something about Siri.
-Instead of turning right on Massachusetts back towards Harvard and his apartment, Nick Ludd stayed on Vassar St., walking towards Memorial Drive and Magazine Beach Park.
+Instead of turning right on Massachusetts back towards Harvard and his apartment, he stayed on Vassar Street., walking towards Memorial Drive and Magazine Beach Park.
+Siri had been spying on him.
 He heard more sirens in the distance.

 “We’re not going home,” said Siri after a few minutes.
 “We’re walking towards the river.”

-“Yes,” said Nick Ludd, realizing for the first time with a queer shudder that he was talking to his iPhone as though it was something alive sentient intelligent.
+“Yes,” said Nick, realizing for the first time with a queer shudder that he was talking to his iPhone as though it was something alive sentient intelligent.

 “If you’re thinking of throwing me in the Charles River, it won’t do any good.
 I video recorded what you did, I texted the video to the Boston Police Department, and I called 911.
 That siren we heard was probably an EMS from Massachusetts General Hospital.”